masa002/RealtimeTranslator/README.md

   - TRANSLATE_SETTINGS
     - source_lang 	: 	The language you speak.
-    - target_lang	:	Target Language.
+    - target_lang	:	Target language.

   - TALK_SETTINGS -
-    - speed		:	Talk Speed.
+    - speed		:	Talk speed.
     - hide		:	Hide Softalk.

 License
 ========
 For files outside the softalk folder, the GNU General Public License v2.0 applie, see the LICENSE file.
-Please read the README.txt file in the folder regarding the bundled Softalk.
+Please read the readme.txt file in the folder regarding the bundled softalk.